Firewood from Red Bushwillows is excellent

 Difference between Red- and Russet Bushwillows

-Many Bushwillow species have overlapping distribution ranges and two of them are most common within these ranges.
+Many Bushwillow species have overlapping distribution ranges, and two of them are most common within these ranges.
 These are the Red Bushwillow (Combretum apiculatum) and the Russet Bushwillow (Combretum hereroense).
 The general appearance and fruits of both species are similar.
-Red Bushwillow is characterized by leaves, which have a pointed apex and are curved backward. and its wood has reddish-colored core wood.
-Russet Bushwillow leaves have a rounded apex and are flat stretched.
-Here you can find some more information about Red Bushwillows.
+Red Bushwillow is characterized by leaves, which have a pointed apex and are curved backward.
+And its wood has reddish-colored core wood.

-The best firewood is ‘Dead, Dry and Fallen’
+The best firewood is ‘Dead, Dry and Fallen.’

 How to collect firewood